quantumlib/qsim/docs/mps.md

 representation can capture: a higher bond dimension is more accurate but uses more memory and takes longer to simulate.

-The catch — and the reason this is so useful — is that many quantum circuits of practical interest don't generate a lot of entanglement.
+The catch, and the reason this is so useful, is that many quantum circuits of practical interest don't generate a lot of entanglement.
 For those circuits, a small bond dimension works great, and you can simulate far more qubits than a full state-vector simulator could handle.